gosantos/transport_tacker/README.md

 The vehicles are changing their positions in 1 km each 20 seconds (I know might be too much, but to test the service is a good approach)

 ### Service

-The service will return a 304 status code when the vehicles is out of city limits.
+* The service will return a 304 status code when the vehicle is out of city limits.
+* The service will return a 304 status code when the update interval is less than 20 seconds for that vehicle.

 ### Testing library